The State of Shopify in 2023: 30+ New Statistics

-There are over 7,000 apps in the Shopify App Store (Shopify)
+There are upwards of 8,000 apps currently in the Shopify App Store (Shopify)

 Shopify apps offer a wide range of features from store design and management to conversion optimization and marketing.
-Of the 7,647 apps currently available, 4,534 (59%) are free-to-use.
+In total, around 59% are free-to-use.

 Shopify users have collectively installed more than 25 million apps from the Shopify App Store (ShopifyAndYou)